Adirelle/s6rc-overlay/README.md

 #### `init`

 A simple bundle that references `writable-paths`.
 It can be used as a synchronisation point before launching longruns.
-One can add other services to wait to with a single command:
+You can add other services to wait to with a single command:

 ```
-echo my_other_service >> /etc/services.d/init/contents
+echo my_other_service >> /etc/s6-rc/source/init/contents
 ```

 #### `services`

 This service is dynamically added by s6rc-overlay on compilation.
-This is a simple bundle that lists every services in `/etc/services.d` to ensure they are all started.
+It is a simple bundle that lists every services in `/etc/services.d` to ensure they are all started.